-The assessments will be administered to students in grades 2-8 (except students in algebra and geometry will not take the math assessments).
+The STAR Math assessment is administered to students in grades 2-8 (except students in algebra and geometry will not take the math assessments).
+The STAR Reading assessment is administered to students in grades 2-5.
 Students will take the assessments in the fall, winter, and spring.

 STAR Reading is an assessment of reading comprehension and skills for independent readers through grade 12.
 The assessment tracks development in five domains: